Home / Sicariidae Spiders / Six-eyed Sand (Hexophthalma hahni)

 They do not spin webs but hunt to capture their prey.

-Are Six-eyed Sand Spiders Venomous
+Are Six-eyed Sand Spiders Venomous?

-The six-eyed sand spiders are potentially venomous as their bite might include hemolytic and necrotic effects.
+Yes, they can bite.
+Even though they’re shy, if they feel trapped or scared, they might give a bite.
+Their bite might include hemolytic and necrotic effects.
 Both of these can cause leakage of red blood cells, blood thinning, and destruction of tissues.
 But all these are in vitro studies, and real-life examples of encountering this spider are not known so far.

 Six Eye Sand Spider